wvhulle/wvhulle.github.io/content/blog/2025-04-16-stream_combinators.md

 ### Forking streams (under construction)

-This will be a discussion of my implementation of an intermediate stream combinator in the Rust crate [`forked_stream`](https://github.com/wvhulle/forked_stream).
+This is a discussion of my implementation of an intermediate stream combinator in the Rust crate [`forked_stream`](https://github.com/wvhulle/forked_stream).

 A clone is also called a "fork".
 Every fork refers to a shared "bridge" and the bridge is shared between all the forks.